exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 <br>

 The second equation is for $\dot{r}$, which seems simple at first, but gets more difficult to understand once we get to the fractional integral.
 The notation in game is rarely used, but it is used to save space.
 Tapping and holding the equation will give the full equation.
 When K increases, the fractional integral approaches 1, which makes the fractional integral get closer to, yet still smaller than, the full integral.
-By subracting the two, then dividing 1 by the difference, we get a very large number.
+By subtracting the two, then dividing 1 by the difference, we get a very large number.

 #### FI Variable Description
 Approximate variable strengths on their respective vardots with all milestones are as follows: